cncf/tag-security/project-resources/templates/embargo-policy.md

 disclosure date/time that was agreed upon by the list.

-If information is inadvertently shared beyond what is allowed by this policy, you are REQUIRED to inform the Security Contacts $LINK of exactly what information leaked and to whom.
+If information is inadvertently shared beyond what is allowed by this policy, you are REQUIRED to inform the security contacts $LINK of exactly what information leaked and to whom.
 A retrospective will take place after the leak so we can assess how to not make this mistake in the future.